We’ve put together a home exercise program for spinal cord injury patients!

 Using your other hand, bend your wrist down so that your hand and forearm create a 90-degree angle.
 Gently grab the back of your palms and pull inwards towards your body.

 - Wrist Extension: Just like the last exercise, hold one arm out in front of you with your palm facing down.
 Then, using your other hand, grab the palm and pull upwards then back.
+If your injury is at the C6 or C7 level and you are working on a “functional tenodesis grasp” (using your intact wrist motion to help with finger grasp), then please make sure that you leave your fingers bent while performing this stretch.

 - Trunk Twist: Lay flat on your back and move one leg across the body.
 Your other leg should be straight and under the crossed leg.
 Keeping your shoulders flat, try to keep the leg crossed level to the hips.
 You should feel the stretch in your lower back.

 - Lateral Stretch: Without moving your legs, lean your torso to the side.
 You should feel a stretch on the opposite side.
+If you have impaired trunk control, make sure to hold onto something for support or have someone spot you for this stretch.

 - Hamstring Stretch: Use a chair or something similar to raise one leg off the ground.
 This leg should be straight.
 Then, lean forward towards that foot without hunching your back.

-Aerobic Exercises for SCI Home Exercise Program
+Arm Strengthening Exercises for SCI

 As a general suggestion, try to perform each of these exercises 10 times before switching directions or moving on to the next exercise.